 PATIENTS NEED LOWER DRUG PRICES – NOT POLICIES THAT WOULD MEAN FEWER PHARMACIES

-Urge lawmakers to remove the provision that would force pharmacy closures and drive up costs for patients.
+Urge Gov. Lee to veto legislation that would force pharmacy closures and drive up costs for patients.

 Quick Context

-With our rural hospitals already under threat, Tennessee is considering a bill – SB 2040/HB 1959 – that would risk some types of pharmacies to close, too.
+With our rural hospitals already under threat, Tennessee has now passed a bill — SB 2040/HB 1959 — that would risk forcing some types of pharmacies to close, too.
 But that same bill would do nothing to lower drug prices.
 So patients still face unaffordable insulin, cancer drugs, and specialty medications.

-• Rural patients in Tennessee would lose both local pharmacies AND mail-order alternatives, and
+• Rural patients in Tennessee could lose both local pharmacies AND mail-order alternatives, and

-• Limited mobility patients would lose home delivery options
+• Limited mobility patients could lose home delivery options

-In other words, this part of the bill hurts our people most: Uninsured, underinsured, rural, elderly, and disabled patients.
-We are exactly the Tennesseans who most need lower drug prices, but we will lose accessible pharmacy care while drug prices stay high.
-This is not a commonsense way to address affordability issues in our state.
+In other words, this bill hurts our people most: uninsured, underinsured, rural, elderly, and disabled patients.
+We are exactly the Tennesseans who most need lower drug prices, but we stand to lose accessible pharmacy care while drug prices stay high.
+This is not a commonsense solution.

 Your voice matters.
-Tell your Tennessee state lawmakers to repeal the law that will force some pharmacy services to close or be sold off and increase real costs to patients.
+Urge Gov. Lee to veto the bill that will force some pharmacy services to close or be sold off and increase real costs to patients.

 Why This Matters to TENNESSEANS